 April 20, 2012 – CBS World News Tonight – Troy discusses long term restoration in the Gulf of Mexico two years after the BP Oil Spill.

 Here is a true story about when I was in banker back in the late 1980’s and early 90’s.
 Our family used to come to Orange Beach each summer and attend our state banking conventions and on our family vacations.
-We became friends with some of the people who used to clean the condo’s and hotel rooms where we were staying.
-We always wanted to leave the place we were staying in better shape, so when we checked out, the cleaning crew would only have to do the bare minimum or just the linens.
-We always did more, because we cared about the people and didn’t want them to have to clean up behind us.
+We became friends with some of the people who clean the condo’s and hotel rooms where we were staying.

-Over the years, we would get into conversations with the employees (our friends) during our stay, and in addition to asking about their family and kids, we asked them questions like,”What do you like most about your job?, What Do least like about your job?”
-What amazed us, was the fact that almost everyone told us that the thing they disliked the most was, they always find large bags of fresh fish in the freezer or in the refrigerators that people had left behind.
+Over the years, we would get into conversations with the employees (our friends) during our stay, and in addition to asking about their family and kids, we asked them questions like,”What do you like most about your job?, What do least like about your job?”
+What amazed us, was the fact that almost everyone told us that the thing they disliked the most was how wasteful everyone was.
+While doing their jobs, they always would find large bags of fresh fish in the freezer or in the refrigerators that people had intentionally left behind.
 Now, I know what you are thinking.
 What a bounty, right?
 Wrong.
 We are not talking about an occasional bag of fish here.
 We are talking about a common occurrence where tourist went fishing and kept too many fish.
 I used to wonder why in the world people would go fishing and be so irresponsible to leave their fish behind?
 Because the employees aren’t allowed to keep anything left in the rooms by guests, these fish had to be thrown out or in the dumpster.
 Unbeknown to me, these conversations would later become my reason for and a platform for becoming a different kind of fishing charter.